Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental results and four-electrode theoretical model

-In all cases, $\epsilon_{\rm NL}$ smoothly increases with $\Ree_0$.
-Thus, nonlinearities are always present, albeit in vanishingly small amount in the limit $\Ree_0\rightarrow0$.
-This concurs to the observation of small discrepancies in the contours of the angle of electric potential gradients $\Theta$ (figure \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw}b-c), even in regimes where theoretical values of both the attenuation coefficient and phase shift agree well with the experimental ones.\\ At the bottom wall, $\epsilon_{\rm NL}$ remains below $6\%$ for all cases (figure \ref{fig:bot_ampl_mean_vs_Re0}).
-A saturation in the variations of $\epsilon_{\rm NL}(\Ree_0)$ however takes places around $\Ree_0\simeq2\times10^4$, and only in the propagative regime $\Ja\geq0.5$ (for $\left\{\Ha= 3.8\times 10^4, \Ja= 0.5\right\}$ and $\left\{\Ha= 3.8\times 10^4, \Ja= 1\right\}$ (figure \ref{fig:bot_ampl_mean_vs_Re0}).
+In all cases, $\epsilon_{\rm NL}$ smoothly increases with $\Rey_0$.
+Thus, nonlinearities are always present, albeit in a vanishingly small amount in the limit $\Rey_0\rightarrow0$.
+This concurs with the observation of small discrepancies in the contours of the angle of electric potential gradients $\Theta$ (figure \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw}b-c), even in regimes where theoretical values of both the attenuation coefficient and phase shift agree well with the experimental ones.\\ At the bottom wall, $\epsilon_{\rm NL}$ remains below $6\%$ for all cases (figure \ref{fig:bot_ampl_mean_vs_Re0}).
+A saturation in the variations of $\epsilon_{\rm NL}(\Rey_0)$, however, takes {place} around $\Rey_0\simeq2\times10^4$, and only in the propagative regime $\Ja\geq0.5$ (for $\left\{\Ha= 3.8\times 10^4, \Ja= 0.5\right\}$ and $\left\{\Ha= 3.8\times 10^4, \Ja= 1\right\}$; figure \ref{fig:bot_ampl_mean_vs_Re0}).
 This is indicative of a change in nonlinear dynamics with a possible dominance of nonlinear wave interaction.
 By contrast, flows within the diffusive regime remain essentially linear for the entire range of forcing spanned within the experiment.
 Data at the top wall (figure \ref{fig:top_ampl_mean_vs_Re0}) reveal the same phenomenology but with significantly greater nonlinearity, up to $\simeq40\%$.
-This also concurs with the observations of the contours of $\Theta$, where the discrepancy between theory and experiment was found greater near the top wall.
-This further supports the idea that nonlinearities arise from nonlinear wave interaction.
+This also concurs with the observations of the contours of $\Theta$, where the discrepancy between theory and experiment was found greater {at the smallest $\Rey$ and at the largest $\Ja$ values}, near the top wall.
+This further supports the idea that nonlinearities arise from nonlinear wave interactions {rather than from other hydrodynamics instabilities}.
 Indeed, these interactions are impeded near the bottom wall where patterns of injected current are imposed.
-However, they grow as they propagate away from the forcing region, and so are more likely observed near the top wall.\\
+However, they grow as they propagate away from the forcing region, and so are more likely observed near the top wall.